Save Your Tears

-Initially, the original solo version of "Save Your Tears" peaked at number four on the US Billboard Hot 100, before its second remix, a collaboration with American singer Ariana Grande, propelled the song to number one on the Billboard Hot 100; it marked both artists' sixth number-one single on the chart.
+In the United States, the solo version peaked at number four on the US Billboard Hot 100.
+A remix with American singer Ariana Grande was released on April 23, 2021, and propelled the song to number one on the Hot 100, marking both artists' sixth number-one single on the chart.
 This also made After Hours the first album since Drake's Scorpion in 2018 to have three singles from the same album to reach number one.
-"Save Your Tears" spent two weeks atop the Billboard Hot 100.
+The song has since been certified triple platinum by the Recording Industry Association of America.